Persia201/Projects/README.md

 # Projects
-This is my GitHub repository for Compozent Internship Projects.
+This is GitHub repository for Compozent Internship Projects.
+Author- Preeti Priya